saebekassebil/pitch/README.md

   pitch.toString([ -4, 3 ]);   // => 'f#2'
 ```

-### transpose
+### `pitch.transpose([pitch], interval)`

 Transpose the a pitch by an interval.
-The intervals are in coord notation (you can use [intervalo](github.com/danigb/intervalo) library.
+Both parameters must be in coord notation.
+You can use [intervalo](github.com/danigb/intervalo) library.

-If only one param is supplied, returns a tranposer: a function that transposes
+If only one interval param is supplied, returns a tranposer: a function that transposes
 certain interval.

 For example, given a M2 (`[ -1, 2]`) interval: